 - 7-10 medium Indian eggplants, peeled and baked (follow instructions for Baked Eggplant) or 5-6 medium Italian eggplants

 - 1 cup frozen sour grapes (Do not thaw).
-May substitute with fresh or pickled sour grapes (drained), 4 crushed limoo amani (dried Persian lime), or 3-4 TBSP fresh lemon juice or sour grape juice.
+May substitute with fresh or pickled sour grapes (drained), 4 crushed limoo amani (dried Persian lime), or 3-4 TBSP fresh lime, or lemon juice, or sour grape juice.

 - 1 tsp kosher salt

 - Add the cubed beef, water, turmeric powder, ground black pepper, and the onion half to a medium stockpot.
 Bring it to a boil, then reduce the heat to medium low (must maintain a slow boil) and cook covered for 1-1 ½ hours, or until the beef is fork tender.
 Discard the onion.
 As an alternative method, if you own a pressure cooker, you may follow your owner’s manual for safety instructions and cook the above ingredients in the pressure cooker for 15 minutes after the pressure regulator starts to rattle.
 Discard the onion and proceed with the rest of the recipe.